binarymist/BinaryMistBlog/content/talk/jade-2019-security-titans-workshop.md

 Training material will be augmented with Extracts from Kim's interviews on Software Engineering Radio with security experts such as Diogo Mónica ([Docker Security](/publication/ser-podcast-docker-security/) Team Lead) and [Haroon Meer](/publication/ser-podcast-network-security) (creator of Canary tools and tokens).

-{{% alert note %}}
-Each student will receive **free** copies of the first two parts of Kim's book series "[Holistic Info-Sec for Web Developers](/publication/holistic-infosec-for-web-developers/)" (weighing in at approximately 700 pages) which this training is based on, as companion course material to accompany the training, to assist with ongoing self learning, and as a valuable reference resource long after the training has finished.
-{{% /alert %}}

 ### Learnings

 Coverage of topic chapters: